 The Music Department offers two entry courses for the study of music theory: Music 231 in the fall for students who have some skill in reading musical notation and Music 101–also in the fall–for those who do not.
 Students who are interested but not sure which course is right for them should go to the first class meeting of a Music 231 section in September and get advice and placement from the instructor.
 Those with substantial theory experience may be able to place out of Music 231 and start at a higher level, but most students benefit by starting the study of college-level music theory with that course.
 Students who think of majoring or minoring in music should begin the study of music theory as soon as possible.
 Two music courses without pre-requisite are open to first-year students in the fall semester: Introduction to Ethnomusicology (Music 212) and Music in Contemporary Popular Culture (Music 248).
 There is also one First-Year Seminar in music this fall, Sound and Image (FYS 402).
 In the winter semester, Music in World Cultures (Music 103) and Music and Religion (Music 104) are also available without prerequisite.
 Students who want to study an instrument or voice for credit (Applied Music—Music 270) may do so by requesting permission of John Corrie.
 Please see the Catalog for the special conditions that pertain to this course.
 Students who participate in faculty-directed musical ensembles may register for those ensembles as half-credit courses (Music 290).
 Permission of the director of the ensemble, usually given after an audition, is needed to register.
 Four other courses are open to first-year students with the permission of the instructor or upon completing a pre-requisite: Music Composition (Music 235) in the fall; Jazz Performance Workshop (Music 222), Computers, Music, and the Arts (Music 237) and Classical Music in Western Culture (Music 210) in the winter.

-Students interested in Neuroscience as a major may take Introduction to Neuroscience (NS/PY 200) in the fall semester of their freshman or sophomore year; there are no prerequisites for this class.
+Students interested in Neuroscience as a major may take Introduction to Neuroscience (NS/PY 160) in the fall or winter semester of their freshman or sophomore year; there is a section of the course offered each semester, and there are no prerequisites for this class.
 It is advised that students take CHEM 107 (either A or B) in their freshman fall semester.
 In the winter semester of the first year, it is recommended that students take BIO 190 and CHEM 108 (either A or B).
 This will enable students to take Organic Chemistry I (CHEM 217) and Cellular and Molecular Biology (BIO 242) in their sophomore year.
-We wish to alert students with an interest in the Neuroscience major NOT to take PSYC 215 (Medical Psychology), as NS/PY 200, which is a requirement for the major, is not open to students who have received credit for PSYC 215; they are mutually exclusive classes.
+We wish to alert students with an interest in the Neuroscience major NOT to take PSYC 215 (Medical Psychology), as NS/PY 160, which is a requirement for the major, is not open to students who have received credit for PSYC 215; they are mutually exclusive classes.

-We strongly recommend that entering students with an interest in the major partake in the Quantitative Reasoning Assessment, which is a 30-item multiple choice test administered online that is designed to assess your quantitative reasoning skills.
-Given the emphasis on quantitative reasoning in Neuroscience, prospective majors whose score on this exam is at or below the 50th percentile are cautioned against majoring in Neuroscience without further intensive preparation in mathematics; students in this situation must consult with the Program chair to identify a suitable plan to address their level of college math preparedness.
+We strongly recommend that entering students with an interest in the major partake in the Quantitative Reasoning Assessment, which is a brief test administered online to entering freshman that is designed to assess your quantitative reasoning skills.
+Given the emphasis on quantitative reasoning in Neuroscience, prospective majors whose score on this exam is at or below the 50th percentile are cautioned against majoring in Neuroscience without further intensive preparation in mathematics; students in this situation should consult with the Program chair to identify a suitable plan to address their level of college math preparedness.

 First-year students with an interest in studying politics begin with a 100-level course in the Fall or Winter.
 Students with a sufficient background in the study of politics may also consider taking a 200-level course.
 The department strongly encourages incoming students to take a first-year seminar, and we also encourage our students to work toward mastery of a second language.
 Prospective Politics majors should keep in mind that the department requires students to take s49: Political Inquiry during Short Term of either sophomore or junior year.
 A great many of our students study off campus during junior year.
 If you plan to do so, please talk with the department chair and your major advisor by early in sophomore year in order to map the progression of courses in the major.